 Welcome to ICPP

 Contemporary performance is at a distinct crossroads.
-The co-existence and cross-pollination of idea- and technique-based performance practice has created a dynamic dialog over the past several decades.
+The co-existence and cross-pollination of idea- and technique-based performance practice has created a dynamic dialogue over the past several decades.
 The Internet and other new technologies have created a vast social fabric of interconnectivity and information.
 Walls between disciplines are increasingly porous, and interdisciplinary performance practice is informed by a wide range of cultural, aesthetic, and historical landscapes.

 Introduced as a pilot initiative in 2011, the Institute for Curatorial Practice in Performance (ICPP) is the first institute of its kind, a center for the academic study of the presentation and contextualization of contemporary performance.
 Distinct from graduate programs in Curatorial Studies, Arts Administration, Performance Studies, and the Humanities, ICPP offers its students a graduate-level education in innovative and relevant curatorial approaches to developing and presenting time-based art.

-The ICPP and Wesleyan University are now pleased to announce the approval of a new Master of Arts in Performance Curation degree program, in addition to the permanent establishment of the Certificate Program in Performance Curation.
 Both the MA and the Certificate Program encourage emerging curators to enrich their understanding of intellectually rigorous, innovative and artist-centered curatorial models.
 The mix of instructors—artists, scholars, curators, cultural leaders, writers and theorists—is intended to spark new possibilities and connections both intellectually and professionally.
 Instructors will provide theoretical and practical tools for students to deepen their research methodologies through reading, writing, viewings and discussion.

 The ICPP program is firmly rooted in Wesleyan University's commitment to the liberal arts and embodied learning practices.
-Through a low-residency model, the ICPP asks its students to not only engage with ideas but also to simultaneously put those ideas into practice in their professional lives, developing responsive curatorial practices that address the inter-disciplinary nature of performance work today.
+Through a low-residency model, ICPP asks its students to not only engage with ideas but also to simultaneously put those ideas into practice in their professional lives, developing responsive curatorial practices that address the inter-disciplinary nature of performance work today.

-Samuel A. Miller, Founder/Director
+Samuel A. Miller, Co-Founder/Director

-Pamela Tatge, Managing Director
+Pamela Tatge, Co-Founder

 Judy Hussie-Taylor, Program Advisor